iDigitalFlame/Dotfiles/README.md

 This is a repository that contains my dotfiles (configuration files) for my personal laptop.

 Themes, scripts and settings for GUIs/Window Managers are located here.
-Resources and configurations for additional programs, such as Polybar are also located in this repo.
+Resources and configurations for additional programs, such as ~~Polybar~~ Waybar are also located in this repo.

-Plays nicley with the System Management Daemon (SMD) <https://github.com/iDigitalFlame/spaceport>
+Plays nicely with the System Management Daemon (SMD) <https://github.com/iDigitalFlame/spaceport>

+It's using Wayland btw :D

 ## Packages